tinyworlds/bot_ideas/README.md

 – Milan Pingel

 ## Tips
-- On Twitter, certain unicode symbols turn into emojis.
-You can use Lists such as http://emojipedia.org/twitter/ to find the unicode symbol for an emoji.
-You then can copy&paste them in CheapBotsDoneQuick (they will turn into Emojis after being tweeted).
-- ~~You can use http://www.txtn.us/tiny-text to create tiny text! c:~~ Tool broken :(
+- You can use https://lingojam.com/TinyTextGenerator to create tiny text for Twitter.
 - http://cheapbotsdonequick.com/ is easy enough to use, to have a playful, toy-like approach to bot making.
 This can yield very interesting results.